Elizabeth Debicki: Breakthrough (2017–present)

 Debicki had a leading role in the 2019 thriller The Burnt Orange Heresy, in which she starred opposite Claes Bang and Mick Jagger.
 The following year, she starred in Christopher Nolan's spy film Tenet (2020) as Kat, the estranged wife of Kenneth Branagh's character.
 Peter Bradshaw of The Guardian thought that she had "the most recognisable human emotions here, shouting, crying and even smiling in a way that no one else quite does" but added that her role was similar to the one she played in The Night Manager.
-In an interview with Divya-Kala Bhavani of The Hindu, Debicki recalls, "Playing Kat, I understood the harrowing scenes are important to show the audience the threats to her existence — physical and psychological — she faced."
+In an interview with The Hindu, Debicki recalls, "Playing Kat, I understood the harrowing scenes are important to show the audience the threats to her existence — physical and psychological — she faced."

-Debicki portrays Diana, Princess of Wales in the final two seasons of the Netflix period drama series The Crown, taking over from Emma Corrin.
-Debicki's performance in the fifth season earned her a nomination for the Golden Globe Award for Best Supporting Actress in a Television Series – Comedy/Musical or Drama and a Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series.
+Debicki portrayed Diana, Princess of Wales in the final two seasons of the Netflix period drama series The Crown.
+Her performance in the fifth season earned her nominations for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series, the Golden Globe Award for Best Supporting Actress in a Television Series – Comedy/Musical or Drama, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series.
+In 2024, Debicki won a Golden Globe Award, Critics' Choice Television Award for Best Supporting Actress in a Drama Series, Screen Actors Guild Award, and Primetime Emmy Award for her performance in the sixth and final season of The Crown.
+Her portrayal of Diana, Princess of Wales also earned her a nomination for British Academy Television Award for Best Supporting Actress.

+In 2025, she returned to the stage acting opposite Ewan McGregor in Lila Raicek's My Master Builder, a contemporary adaptation of Henrik Ibsen play The Master Builder at the Wyndham’s Theatre on the West End.